Osedea/react-native-action-bar/README.md

 leftIconImage | [Icon](./Icon.js).propTypes.source | An image to use as Icon (`require()`).
-Don't use remote images (`{ uri: ... }`) as it will have bad performance, but I guess you can leftIconImageStyle | [Icon](./Icon.js).propTypes.imageStyle | See the [Icon](./Icon.js) component leftIconName | [Icon](./Icon.js).propTypes.name | The name of one of the predefined Icons (see [`List of predefined Icons`](#predefined-icons)) leftTouchableChildStyle | View.propTypes.style | The style of the View inside the `TouchableWithoutFeedback` element for the left Icon leftZoneContentContainerStyle | View.propTypes.style | The style of the View around the `TouchableWithoutFeedback` element for the left Icon onLeftPress | React.PropTypes.func | The function to execute `onPress` for the left Icon onRightTextPress | React.PropTypes.func | The function to execute `onPress` for the `Text` that you can display on the right of the Title onTitlePress | React.PropTypes.func | The function to execute `onPress` for the Title
+Don't use remote images (`{ uri: ... }`) as it will have bad performance, but I guess you can leftIconImageStyle | [Icon](./Icon.js).propTypes.imageStyle | See the [Icon](./Icon.js) component leftIconName | [Icon](./Icon.js).propTypes.name | The name of one of the predefined Icons (see [`List of predefined Icons`](#predefined-icons)) leftTouchableChildStyle | ViewPropTypes.style | The style of the View inside the `TouchableWithoutFeedback` element for the left Icon leftZoneContentContainerStyle | ViewPropTypes.style | The style of the View around the `TouchableWithoutFeedback` element for the left Icon onLeftPress | React.PropTypes.func | The function to execute `onPress` for the left Icon onRightTextPress | React.PropTypes.func | The function to execute `onPress` for the `Text` that you can display on the right of the Title onTitlePress | React.PropTypes.func | The function to execute `onPress` for the Title